Human trafficking in Ecuador: Prosecution (2010)

-Protection
+Protection (2010)

 The Ecuadorian government has ensured trafficking victims' access to legal, medical, psychological, and shelter services, in large part through its partnership with a network of NGOs that received funding from the government and international organizations.
 Women and girls are eligible for shelter services, while the government provides boys and men with victim services on an ad hoc basis, though shelters for trafficking victims remain lacking in parts of the country.
 Foreign victims are eligible for the same services as Ecuadorian trafficking victims.
 In addition to these short-term services, the government provides victims with counseling, protection, job training, and educational training, and ensures that child victims received long-term care as needed.
 Through its Victim and Witness Protection Program, the Ecuadorian government operates specialized police units in the cities of Guayaquil, Machala, Portoviejo, Cuenca, and Quito.
 These units accompany other police authorities on brothel raids to coordinate immediate protective services toward identified trafficking victims, and assistance for victim witnesses during court proceedings.
 The government encourages victims to assist with the investigation and prosecution of trafficking offenders.
 While Ecuadorian authorities have conducted raids on establishments to rescue children in prostitution, according to the U.S. government they did not demonstrate adequate efforts to identify adult trafficking victims among women exploited in brothels and other vulnerable populations.
 In 2009, police removed 33 children from commercial sexual exploitation and five from conditions of forced labor.
 Authorities did not penalize identified trafficking victims for unlawful acts committed as a direct result of their being trafficked.
 The Ecuadorian government does not provide legal alternatives to the removal of foreign victims to countries where they face hardship or retribution, though foreign victims are not typically deported from the country.
 The government provides victim services to repatriated Ecuadorian trafficking victims.
 Ecuadorian authorities have developed trafficking in persons protocols for consular officers abroad and have begun training their diplomatic corps in these procedures.

-Prevention
+Prevention (2010)

 The Ecuadorian government has undertaken vigorous public awareness campaigns against child forced labor and prostitution.
 The government has forged partnerships with private telecommunications companies and a bank to combat child labor, in part through a network of schools for former child laborers.
 During December 2009, the government launched a national campaign against child begging and a radio soap opera series about the dangers of forced labor, which was broadcast on provincial radio stations in Spanish and Kichwa, a local language.
 State-owned radio stations have also donated airtime to an NGO in the highlands to broadcast messages on how to identify and avoid human trafficking situations.
 The Ecuadorian Ministry of Tourism has launched a nationwide campaign to prevent the commercial sexual exploitation of children in the tourism industry, and the government has continued a multimedia campaign in 20 departments to encourage citizens to identify and report trafficking cases.